Conditions Chronic pain

 What is chronic pain?

-- lasts longer than 3 to 6 months
+• lasts longer than 3 months or

+Chronic pain may be persistent or recurring.
 The perception of pain differs significantly between individuals and may be influenced by social and psychological factors.

 Chronic pain affects all areas of a person’s life and impacts their daily routine.
-Individuals with chronic pain often develop anxiety, depression or sleep disorders.
+Individuals with chronic pain are more likely to develop anxiety, depression or sleep disorders.
+This can have a negative impact on their perception of pain and their body’s processing of the pain, so that their symptoms worsen.

 Therefore, chronic pain is most effectively treated not only by various types of medication but also by taking account of the person’s psychological and social circumstances.